 There is a risk of vaccinating young, but it is minimal.
 Panleukopenia can affect the brain and cause kittens to fall over and stumble.
 The vaccine, being modified live, could potentially do the same, but it is not seen with early vaccination.
 With the ability to shut the outbreak down, early vaccination is a risk worth taking!

-VACCINE USEDKeep vaccinating simple for the young kitten.
-Start 3-way vaccines at 4 weeks of age, and only use modified live injectable.
+Vaccine UsedKeep vaccinating simple for the young kitten.
+Start 3-way vaccines at four weeks of age, and only use modified live injectable.
 Modified live is the fastest, and speed is important.
-Any kitten coming in over 4 weeks needs the vaccine before they breathe the air where the other cats are.
+Any kitten coming in over four weeks needs the vaccine before they breathe the air where the other cats are.
 Most build immunity in 48 hours.
-A booster immunization should be given at 6 weeks and 8 weeks for kittens.
+A booster immunization should be given at six weeks and eight weeks for kittens.
 Veterinarians will booster at 12 weeks and give FeLV if risk dictates.

-TREATMENTStudies have shown there is up to 70% kitten loss with Panleukopenia - with treatment it is half that amount.
+TreatmentStudies have shown there is up to 70 percent kitten loss with Panleukopenia - with treatment it is half that amount.
 Because of the vomiting and diarrhea, dehydration is a big issue, so they need injectable fluids.
 Lots of fluids, such as Sterile Saline and Lactated Ringer's Injection, help keep energy up.
 An antibiotic (Tylan®) won't kill the virus, but it will prevent secondary bacteria issues.

-SHEDDING VIRUSVirus is shed mostly in feces and urine, but any excretion can contain the virus.
-Kittens will shed the virus for 6 weeks after recovery.
-It also takes about 6 weeks for them to get weight back on.
+Shedding VirusVirus is shed mostly in feces and urine, but any excretion can contain the virus.
+Kittens will shed the virus for six weeks after recovery.
+It also takes about six weeks for them to get weight back on.
 The shedding of the virus will complicate shutting a Panleukopenia outbreak down.

 Panleukopenia can be controlled effectively and economically with the correct disinfectant and early vaccination.
 Once you have Panleukopenia, you need a good game plan to shut down the virus before lives are lost.
 Keep your head up - disinfectants and vaccines are the key!